 Maybe not necessarily everything that’s in that description that they’re looking for, but what have I done with that action verb that goes along or parallels what they want.
 So maybe I didn’t do something specifically with some type of software or whatever they’re wanting to you train with, but I have multi-tasked…

-DAPHNE WILLIAMS: So, if they asked you if you trained specifically on one platform, you would say, “Okay, well I haven’t, but I trained specifically on these platforms,” just to show that you had trained specifically on something.
+DAPHNE: So, if they asked you if you trained specifically on one platform, you would say, “Okay, well I haven’t, but I trained specifically on these platforms,” just to show that you had trained specifically on something.

 NICOLE BRYSON: Yes.
 Yes.
 So if they’ve asked, “Have you trained others or have you led training on ‘such and such?'”
 Well, no, but I’ve led multiple trainings with multiple individuals or with group, et cetera.
 So any type of trainings or leadership, cohorts that I’ve done, I’ve used those.

-Interviewing Can Be Quite the Process
+Interviewing as a Training Consultant Can Be Quite the Process!

-DAPHNE WILLIAMS: And you started to touch a little bit on it that you felt like the interviewing resources and the Teacher Career Coach Course helped you with your interview.
+DAPHNE: And you started to touch a little bit on it that you felt like the interviewing resources and the Teacher Career Coach Course helped you with your interview.
 Do you want to talk a little bit about what happened during your interview for your training consultant position and what kind of answers you gave?

 NICOLE BRYSON: So I wasn’t really sure how I was going to answer because everything I’d ever done was in teaching, but I knew that it needed to make sure that it was specific.
 After I went through everything that you had about interviews, your interview section helped me to make sure that when I was looking at all of the different experiences I had, how could I take those experiences and make sure that those focus more into what they were looking for.